Path Decomposition of Spectrally Negative Levy Processes: Path decomposition conditioned on extremes

-\prf \textbf{i)} The result follows from Section \ref{sectionprev}. \\ \textbf{ii)} At an intermediate time $t<T$, the law of the post-$H_S$ process given $I_T=a$, $S_T=b$, $H_I<H_S$ is determined by transition semigroups $P_t(x,dy)$, $x<b$, $a<y<b$.
+for $\lambda\ge -\Phi(\gamma)$, killed at the first passage time above $b,$ as given in Thm.\ref{thm3} and it is independent from the post-supremum process.
+Comparing all the given conditions of Thm.\ref{thm2} with those in Prop.\ref{prop2}, we see that by definition of $\rho$, $X_{\rho+t}-X_{\rho}$ corresponds to the part between the last infimum, which is $a,$ and the level $b$ of the spectrally negative L\'evy process with the Laplace exponent $\bar{\psi}$.
+Therefore, the result follows from Prop.\ref{prop2}.\\ \textbf{ii)} At an intermediate time $t<T$, the law of the post-$H_S$ process given $I_T=a$, $S_T=b$, $H_I<H_S$ is determined by transition semigroups $P_t(x,dy)$, $x<b$, $a<y<b$.
 This is equal to transition probability density at $b-y$ of a spectrally positive L\'evy process $\hat{X}$ killed at an exponential time $T$ and conditioned to stay positive and not go above $b-a$.
 Similar to post-$H_I$ process, the probability law of this process is written as

 by Markov property and the fact that $T$ is memoryless, and $\hat{\tau}_a^-:=\{t\geq 0: \hat{X}_t\leq a\}$.
 It follows that the law of the post-$H_S$ process is the $h$-transform of a spectrally positive L\'evy process killed at time $T \wedge \hat{\tau}^+_{b-a} \wedge \hat{\tau}_0^-$ with